-Mr. Kuzmanovic handles a wide variety of business and commercial litigation, and has extensive experience in class action and appellate matters.
-Cases he has handled have involved complex business litigation, transportation, toxic torts, construction, hospitality, security, product and premises liability, employment/noncompete litigation, international and human rights law and foreign/domestic investigations.
+Tom handles a wide variety of business and commercial litigation, and has extensive experience in class action and appellate matters.
+Cases he has handled have involved: complex business litigation, transportation, toxic torts, health, life, and long term disability, long term care, construction, hospitality, security, product and premises liability, employment/noncompete litigation, international and human rights law, and foreign/domestic investigations.

 - American Bar Association

 - Association of Defense Trial Attorneys

 - Croatian American Bar Association

 - Defense Research Institute

 - International Criminal Tribunal for the Former Yugoslavia (ADC-ICC)

 - Association of Defence Counsel